it3xl/git-repo-sync/README.md

 #### Behavior of git-repo-sync

-The **git-repo-sync** emulates Git-history rewrite behavior in this case.
+The **git-repo-sync** will emulates Git-history rewrite behavior in case of the described condition.

 #### Your behavior to fix it